All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Sermorelin acetate is a synthetic peptide consisting of 29 amino acids that mimics the active segment of growth hormone-releasing hormone (GHRH).
 It stimulates the pituitary gland to produce and release growth hormone naturally.
 This mechanism distinguishes it from synthetic HGH, which directly introduces exogenous growth hormone into the body.

-Understanding the distinction between sermorelin and HGH is essential for understanding their different legal classifications.
+About the distinction between sermorelin and HGH is important for understanding their different legal classifications.
 While both relate to growth hormone, they operate through completely different mechanisms and fall under different regulatory frameworks.

 FDA History of Sermorelin